cvat-ai/cvat/site/content/en/docs/manual/advanced/organization.md

 ### Remove organization

+You can remove an organization that you created.
+Deleting an organization will delete all projects and tasks created in that organization.
-You can delete an organization that you created.
-In order to delete an organization, click `Remove organization`, you will be asked to confirm the deletion by entering the short name of the organization.
+In order to remove an organization, click `Remove organization`, you will be asked to confirm the deletion by entering the short name of the organization.